Aramis, Ethiopia: Ecological and temporal placement of early Pliocene

 The Middle Awash research region is located south of Hadar and crosses the present Awash River.
 The area's palaeoanthropological significance was identified by Taieb in the 1960s, after geological work began in 1938.
 Between 1975 and 1978 Rift Valley Research Mission in Ethiopia conducted additional research, followed by their team in 1981.
 Sedimentary layers in Ethiopia's Afar depression's Middle Awash research area have revealed vertebrate fossils, including the world's oldest hominids.
 The hominid-bearing layers are 4.4 million years old, according to radioisotopic dating, geochemical examination of interbedded volcanic ashes, and biochronological factors.
 Sedimentological, botanical, and faunal evidence point to the Aramis hominid inhabiting a forest environment.
 The first deposits discovered are found around the western edge of Afar.
 Bio chronologically, these are from the late Miocene.
 They haven't found any skeletons of hominids.
 The heaviest and most broadly exhibited Middle Awash layers are Pliocene deposits, which crop out east and west of the current river.
 After Gen Suwa identified hominid fossils in the Aramis headwaters on December 17, 1992, the inquiry focused on the area revealed between both the upper Adgantoli and lower Sagantole drainages.
 On the sides of the center complex, older sediments were gradually elevated above the Awash river bottom and are now uncovered.
 Between 3.5 and 4.5 Myr, the Rift Valley Research Missin in Ethiopia 'Aramis' and 'Haradaso' members were biochronologically identified.
 The species A. afarensis, which is presumed to be descended from the Aramis hominids, is thought to have exhibited a wide range of ecological tolerances, as evidenced by the fact that its bones have been discovered in rather open settings.
-It's probable that early Aramis hominids avoided these rather open areas, which would have predated A. afarensis's spread out of woodland habitats.
+It is probable that early Aramis hominids avoided these rather open areas, which would have predated A. afarensis's spread out of woodland habitats.
 This could explain why there are so few basals in l Pliocene hominid remains in non-woodland locations in the Middle Awash and elsewhere.